opsdis/nodegraph-provider/README.md

     ./examples/setup_graph.sh

-In Grafana you should now see this.
+In Grafana you should now see this graph.

 ![Initial Graph](docs/graph_1.png?raw=true "Start graph")

 Add a new node with id `cust-svc-2`